 Not content to merely enjoy the beautiful, warm Florida winters, Stowe did what writers do -- she wrote about the beautiful state and soon attracted so many visitors she regretted it.

 Harriet and husband Calvin, meanwhile, were thoroughly smitten with the Florida sunshine.
 She began writing columns for her brother Henry's New York newspaper, The Christian Union.
 The stories would pass as Florida real estate advertisements today.
-They told of: "Three Vermont brothers, exhausted by the long, hard winters there" who travelled to Florida and farmed their way to happiness.
+They told of, "Three Vermont brothers, exhausted by the long, hard winters there," who traveled to Florida and farmed their way to happiness.

 "The St. John's is the grand water-highway through some of the most beautiful portions of Florida; and tourists, safely seated at ease on the decks of steamers, can penetrate into the mysteries and wonders of unbroken tropical forests."